andrewg117/SpeedReader/README.md

 TODO: Create timer that selects the next word block
 TODO: Create word speed algorithm (words per second, words per block)
 TODO: Allow user to select word block to start from
-TODO: Highlight one block at a time
+COMPLETE: Highlight one block at a time
 TODO: Allow previews to toggle fullscreen
 ```